10 Best Yoga Tips For Beginners – Kickstart Your Yoga Journey Today

 7. What to bring to first yoga class

-When you pack your bag for your first yoga class, I recommend bringing: a yoga mat, your water bottle, a small towel as well as a post-yoga snack just in case.
+When you pack your bag for your first yoga class, I recommend bringing: a yoga mat, a water bottle, and a small towel as well as a post-yoga snack just in case.

 If you don’t have a yoga mat for your first yoga class, no worries, most yoga studios will have mats available, however, keep in mind that there might be a small charge when renting a yoga mat.